apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/installation/pseudo-cluster.md

 ### Configure Machine SSH Password-Free Login

 Since resources need to be sent to different machines during installation, SSH password-free login is required between each machine.
-The steps to configure password-free login are as follows:
+The following shows the steps to configure password-free login:

 ```shell
 su dolphinscheduler